 1. Skin irritations

-A study published in The Permanente journal has demonstrated the immediate hypersensitivity reactions from exposure to parabens.
-Parabens are known to trigger skin inflammations, irritation, and redness, especially with damaged skin.
-They may also worsen the skin allergies in those having pre-existing skin conditions like eczema, psoriasis, or contact dermatitis.
+A study published in The Permanente journal has demonstrated the immediate hypersensitivity reactions in the sun after exposure to parabens.
+Parabens are known to trigger skin inflammations, irritation, and redness, especially to damaged, sensitive, and parched skin.
+Using paraben-based products may worsen the skin allergies in those having pre-existing skin conditions like eczema, psoriasis, or contact dermatitis.

 2. Early signs of aging

-You will be shocked to know that this cheap preservative can make you age faster.
-Board certified dermatologist Rachel Nazarian explains that methylparaben causes collagen degradation and ultimately leads to cell death.
+Another major side effect of parabens is that they can make you age faster.
+Board-certified dermatologist Rachel Nazarian explains that methylparaben causes collagen degradation which ultimately speeds up the skin aging process.
 Hence, to prevent your skin from premature aging, it is wise to choose paraben-free moisturizers for yourself.

 3. Hormonal disruptions

 You heard it right that the presence of parabens in your cosmetics can risk your reproductive health.
 A study cited in Environmental Health Perspectives (EHP) has stated that parabens can disrupt estrogen hormones.
 This common preservative mimics estrogen hormone and interferes with normal functions of body hormones, which subsequently leads to complications like infertility in females.
 Whereas some experimental studies explain that parabens affect the vitality of sperms in males.

 The little known fact is that parabens are making their way into the bodies of marine species.
 Environmental Science & Technology (ES&T) has cited a research study claiming that the buildup of parabens and their byproducts was found in mammals of United States Coastal Waters.